-These gases are formed due to interactions of the arc with the surrounding air of the welding arc .Both gases can produce eye, respiratory and lung irritation and also can produce longer term lung effects such as decreased lung capacity, chronic bronchitis, and emphysema.
+These gases are formed due to interactions of the arc with the surrounding air of the welding arc.
+Both gases can produce eye, respiratory and lung irritation and also can produce longer term lung effects such as decreased lung capacity, chronic bronchitis, and emphysema.
 Of particular concern with both gases is that exposure to high levels (eg due to build up in confined spaces) can result in acute lung effects such as delayed pulmonary oedema.

-Carbon monoxide and carbon dioxide.
+Carbon monoxide and carbon dioxide

 Carbon monoxide (CO) is a chemical asphyxiant and its toxicity is due to its affinity for oxygen carrying blood haemoglobin causing fatigue, weakness, dizziness and eventual unconsciousness and possible death.
 Carbon dioxide (CO2) is mainly an asphyxiant but can exert some toxic properties by increasing pulse and heart rate.
-These gases are mainly formed through decomposition of some electrodes' components, and by the reaction of graphite in the coatings with oxygen in the atmosphere.
+These gases are mainly formed through decomposition of some electrodes components (cellulose and carbonates).